VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 ```

 Unfortunately, if you have another condition binding with a different `key` that want to match the same
-`when` condition as the `t` in the above example, you will need to setup another shortcut with that different `key`.
+`when` condition as the `t` in the above example, you will need to set up another shortcut with that different `key`.

 ### languageId

-This is language id of the active editor.
+This is the language id of the active editor.
 The language id can be found in language selection menu inside the parenthesis next to the language name.